testpatchesorg/qubership-workflow-hub/actions/tag-action/README.md

 - Ensure that the `ref` input matches the branch you want to work on.
 - Use `dry-run` mode to test the workflow without making changes.
 - The `force-create` input can be used to overwrite existing tags, but use it cautiously to avoid unintended changes.
+- The `skip-checkout` input can be used to skip the repository checkout step if the repository is already checked out in a previous step, saving time and avoiding redundant operations.